 In the middle of the night I heard the galloping of horses.
 The horsemen asked about me, and I learned that they had been dispatched by the friends.
 They came in and informed me that the governor had sent twenty horsemen in different directions to find me and assist me to reach a safe destination.
 They had brought me some money and a cloak.
 I gave the money to the head of the village, thanked him and the villagers for their generous hospitality, and bade farewell to them.
 The horsemen told me that we had to reach the city of

-Quchán before sunrise.
+Qúchán before sunrise.
 But I was still in great pain, utterly exhausted, and could not ride a horse at great speed.
 Therefore, they decided to tie me to the horse and make it ride at a gallop until we reached our destination.

 We arrived at the house of Mírzá Ḥusayn, and the people of his household, seeing me in that deplorable condition, burst into tears.
 They wept so bitterly that I could not control my own tears.
 When we were seated, I told them the whole story and explained that all such events had been foretold in a Tablet I had received from Bahá’u’lláh in which He stated that I would receive religious sanction and punishment.